 Take it from someone who talked to their ex too soon and too much in the months following their breakup: You need space.
 Some people can be friends right after they break up, but for many others, it doesn't work that way.
 The timeline often depends on the relationship, as it did for Rory, a 31-year-old writer from Washington who requested her last name be omitted.

 "Ex 1 and I had a short, romantic relationship that ended a bit awkwardly but not terribly.
 We were on friendly terms immediately after," Rory said.
 "Ex 2 and I had a bad breakup where there were a lot of betrayals and hurt involved.
 It took several months to even begin rebuilding that one."

-But even after you start rebuilding, the process isn't linear.
+But even after you start rebuilding a friendship with your ex, the process isn't linear.
 You both need time and space to heal, and you may find that after you start talking again, you need to step back.